bigsaso/professor_x/README.md

-# Raspberry Pi Setup and C++ Project Configuration

-This README provides step-by-step instructions for setting up a Raspberry Pi and configuring the C++ project for the eeg wheelchair.
+# Electroencephalographic Control of a Weelchair (Capstone Project)

 This repository contains:
 - The MATLAB code for signal acquisition and pre-processing - by Alexander Zwegers;
 - The C++ code for signal processing, feature extraction, and classification - by Salvatore Logozzo;
 - The Python code used for training the model, achieving an accuracy of 93% - by Ibrahim Butt;
 - The Arduino code for controlling the robot - By Annas Ghani ([@AnnazG](https://www.github.com/AnnazG)).

+# Raspberry Pi Setup and C++ Project Configuration

+This README provides step-by-step instructions for setting up a Raspberry Pi and configuring the C++ project for the eeg wheelchair.

 ## Table of Contents